Members of the Ministry's Leadership Team outside the Queen Elizabeth II Pukeahu Education Centre in 2017.

 In the formative time of her career, Heather worked at the Office of Treaty Settlements where for 10 years she led the resolution of historic claims and the restoration of the Crown's relationship with iwi and hapu throughout the country.
 She currently serves on a senior officials group advising government on Treaty issues, and is also an advisor to the Ngati Maniapoto Treaty settlement negotiation team.

 A seasoned public servant, motivated by a service ethic and creating positive legacies for future generations, Heather loves challenge, supporting people to grow, and getting the job done.
 She is from the King Country and has Ngati Maniapoto and Te Atiawa iwi affiliations.

 To contact Heather Baggott please email her Executive Assistant Kristen Davison: Kristen.Davison@mch.govt.nz

 Group Manager Organisational Performance

-Becky MacNeill joined us in May 2017 from the Ministry for the Environment where she was the Director of People and Culture, Legal and Procurement and was previously the Director of Legal and Procurement.
-Becky spent several years at the Ministry of Economic Development in the legal team and has experience there acting as a Policy Manager.
-She started her career in the Office of the Clerk.
+Prior to joining the Ministry Becky was with the Ministry for the Environment where she was Director of the People and Culture, Legal and Procurement and was previously the Director of Legal and Procurement.
+Becky spent several years at the Ministry for Economic Development in the legal team and has experience there acting as a policy manager.

-Updated on 15th August 2017
+Updated on 2nd October 2017